 Is your border collie barking at visitors or strangers in the house?
-It’s a common behaviour, often first appearing when the dog is an adolescent and may be due to a range of different factors.
+It’s a common behaviour, often first appearing when the dog is in the “teenage” phase and may be due to a range of different factors.
 This post explains how to help adolescent dogs aged anywhere from 4 – 18 months who have suddenly started barking at strangers for no particular reason that the owner is aware of.
 If your dog shows any signs of aggression, such as snarling, lunging or trying to bite strangers, then please get in touch with me as you will need more specialist advice to prevent the issue from becoming a major problem.

 Why is your border collie barking?

 So, when trying to solve any dog training issue, always think about what is happening immediately before the behaviour, what the dog actually does, then what happens afterwards – ABC – Antecedent, Behavior, Consequences.
 Using this line of thought, you can usually work out why the dog is doing something.

 Starting with your border collie barking in the house, someone comes to the door (the antecedent).
 It’s some dogs’ natural reaction to bark when someone appears on their territory – they don’t want anyone other than their social group on their territory.
 They bark (the behaviour).
 Then, usually, if the person at the door is the postman or a delivery driver, the “invader” goes away. (the consequence).

 As far as the dog is concerned, their barking worked and the person left the premises.
 This reinforces the behaviour and makes it more likely to happen again.

 The behaviour may not always be because the dog doesn’t want anyone else on her territory: she may be going through a stage where she is a little wary of strangers and a little fearful.
 This technique should work for either cause of the barking.